Dee Bradley Baker Bio

 I loved biology, astronomy and animals (and still do):

-I got interested in biology and considered pursuing it as a career.
-My school always had good biology teachers and I attended a science camp my junior year in high school.
-I was quite interested in documentary television specials featuring Jacques Cousteau, “Wild Kingdom,” as well as the PBS series “Nature” and especially “Cosmos.”
-Cousteau and Sagan were and are my heroes.
+My K through 12 school always had excellent biology teachers and I attended a science camp the summer after my junior year in high school.
+I was quite interested in televised documentaries featuring Jacques Cousteau, “Wild Kingdom,” as well as the PBS series “Nature” and especially “Cosmos.”
+Cousteau and Carl Sagan were and are my heroes.
 My Dad got me a telescope when I expressed interest in astronomy and I spent my summer nights in high school star gazing in our backyard.
 The premier episode of “Cosmos” made me cry.

 I keep my love of animals alive these days not only with my voice acting, but with a site I created where I post pictures I take of plants and bugs at: http://www.deebakerphotography.com.